aplanillo/FD_BerlinBirds/README.md

 - _grid_birds_abundance_corrected_: Abundance of bird species from the breeding bird monitoring program in Berlin.
 - _birds_all_traits_: functional traits for the species.
 - _species_groups_responses_: classification of the species into the functional groups.
-- _grids_environmental_variables_: environmental data extracted at monitoring grid scale (1x1km).
+- _grids_environmental_variables_: environmental data extracted at monitoring grid scale (1km resolution).
-- _territories_environmental_variables_: environmental data extracted at the centroid of the bird territory scale (100x100m).
+- _territories_environmental_variables_: environmental data extracted at the centroid of the bird territory scale (100m resolution).
-- _locations_environmental_variables_20m_: environmental data extracted at the exact location of the birds (10x10m).
+- _locations_environmental_variables_20m_: environmental data extracted at the exact location of the birds (20m resolution).

 Folder <code> rscripts </code>: